Status of Gibraltar: Spanish restrictions

-After the Spanish constitution, Spain was still reluctant to re-open the border because of the consequences it might have.
+After the 1978 Spanish constitution became law, Spain was still reluctant to re-open the border because of the consequences it might have.
 However the border was re-opened in 1984, allowing free access between both sides, although Spain did not open ferry services until later.
 Further problems have been encountered regarding the airport, as it is placed on disputed neutral land.
 Under the Lisbon Agreement of 1980:

 Both Governments have reached agreement on the re-establishment of direct communications in the region.
 The Spanish Government has decided to suspend the application of the measures at present in force.

 This was to include reinstatement of a ferry service between Gibraltar and Algeciras.
 This was finally reinstated after 40 years, on 16 December 2009, operated by the Spanish company Transcoma.

 At the end of 2006, the restrictions on the airport were removed as a result of the Córdoba Agreement (2006) and direct flights from Madrid by Iberia started operation.

 On 22 September 2008, however, Iberia announced that it would cease its flights to Madrid by 28 September due to "economic reasons", namely, lack of demand.
 This left Gibraltar without any air links with Spain, until May 2009 when Air Andalus opened a service.
 Air communications with Spain ceased again in August 2010, when Air Andalus lost its licence.

-Spain demonstrated opposition to Gibraltar's membership of UEFA.
+Spain demonstrated opposition to Gibraltar's membership of UEFA, which Gibraltar joined in 2013.